gyselax/gyselalibxx/docs/first_steps/install.md

 ./bin/install-hooks
 ```

+The `install-hooks` script sets up necessary git hooks for the repository.

+## Environment Setup

+Gyselalib++ requires specific environment configurations depending on your system.
+Pre-configured environment scripts are available in the `toolchains/` directory.

+### Available Toolchains

+The toolchains are organised by hardware architecture.
+For detailed information about available toolchains, see the [toolchains documentation](../../toolchains/README.md).

-on a machine for which Gyselalib++ is already used an environment script may be available to set up the necessary modules etc.
+On a machine for which Gyselalib++ is already used an environment script may be available to set up the necessary modules etc.

-Please check the `toolchains/` folder to find the existing configurations.
-See the documentation about [toolchains](../../toolchains/README.md) for more information on the provided files.
+### Example: Adastra Supercomputer Setup

 For example in order to set up the environment on the Adastra supercomputer simply run: